The Spotted Deer: Süllü Yusuf

 The couple reunites, but Süllü Yusuf warns the princess the Dev king has betrothed him to his daughter, and they must escape.
 The Dev King then orders the princess to make a feather bed for his daughter, or he will devour her.
 Süllü Yusuf finds his human wife crying, says a prayer and the birds come to give their feathers.
 Next, the Dev king orders the princess to fill cauldrons with her tears.
 The princess cries over a cauldron and cannot fill it, so Süllü Yusuf says another prayer, and a fountain springs forth.
 Thirdly, the Dev King orders the princess to go to his aunt's house and fetch a rolling pin and a baking tray.
 Süllü Yusuf advises the princess how to proceed: exchange the fodder between two animals (bone for a dog, clover for a horse), open a closed door and close an open one, pass through the metal and wooden doors, get the utensils, rush back, and look neither right, nor left.
 The princess follows his instructions to the letter, gets the utensils, and rushes back, the Dev's aunt commanding the doors and animals to stop her, to no avail.
 Finally, the Dev king tells the princess he will use her as dowry for his daughter's wedding.
 Süllü Yusuf advises her to hold still, go in the ashtray and curl up, for the fire of the tandoor will not harm her.
 It happens thus, and the princess leaves unscathed.
-The Dev king then locks up his daughter wih Süllü Yusuf in their room.
+The Dev king then locks up his daughter with Süllü Yusuf in their room.
 Süllü Yusuf tricks the Dev bride into praying with a covering, and while he is distracted, Süllü Yusuf turns himself and the princess into two doves and both fly away through an opening.
 The Dev king's daughter realizes Süllü Yusuf escapes and her father sends his soldiers after them.
-On the road, Süllü Yusuf and the princess transform into a pair of fountains, then a pair of bushes to trick the Dev army, and finally reach the princess's kingdom, where they remarry in a seven day celebration.
+On the road, Süllü Yusuf and the princess transform into a pair of fountains, then a pair of bushes to trick the Dev army, and finally reach the princess's kingdom, where they remarry in a seven-day celebration.